 When Homes are in Need of Repair

 If your home is in need of repair, you may be eligible for help through the Refinance Rehabilitation Program.
-This program was created to assist current home owners by refinancing the existing mortgage.
+This program was created to assist current homeowners by refinancing the existing mortgage.
 A portion of the refinancing must be used for rehabilitation of the house.
 Learn more.
 For further information call 800.NJ.HOUSE (800.654.6873).

 Mortgage Assistance for Military Personnel

-Mortgage payment relief and protection from foreclosure is provided to active military personnel and reservists through the Servicemembers Civil Relief Act (SCRA).
+Mortgage payment relief and protection from foreclosure are provided to active military personnel and reservists through the Servicemembers Civil Relief Act (SCRA).
 To be eligible for this program you must have had mortgage commitments before enlisting or being called to active duty.
-Reservists, guardsmen and other eligible servicemembers should contact their lenders and other creditors and provide documentation that they have been called to active duty and are eligible for certain relief under the SCRA.
+Reservists, guardsmen, and other eligible servicemembers should contact their lenders and other creditors and provide documentation that they have been called to active duty and are eligible for certain relief under the SCRA.

 Servicemembers who have questions about the SCRA or the protections that they may be entitled to may contact their unit judge advocate or installation legal assistance officer.
 Dependents of servicemembers can also contact or visit local military legal assistance offices where they reside.
 Read answers to commonly asked questions for Military families from the U.S. Department of Housing and Urban Development (HUD) here.

 Learn more about the programs and services provided through the Department of Community Affairs (DCA) here.